Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/teradata-configs.md

   ```
   See [Collecting Statistics documentation](https://docs.teradata.com/r/76g1CuvvQlYBjb2WPIuk3g/RAyUdGfvREwbO9J0DMNpLw) for more information.

-## dbt-external-tables
+## The external tables package

-* [dbt-external-tables](https://github.com/dbt-labs/dbt-external-tables) are supported with dbt-teradata from dbt-teradata v1.9.3 onwards.
-* Under the hood, dbt-teradata uses the concept of foreign tables to create tables from external sources.
-More information can be found [here](https://docs.teradata.com/r/Enterprise_IntelliFlex_VMware/SQL-Data-Definition-Language-Syntax-and-Examples/Table-Statements/CREATE-FOREIGN-TABLE)
+The [dbt-external-tables](https://github.com/dbt-labs/dbt-external-tables) package is supported with the dbt-teradata adapter from v1.9.3 onwards.
+Under the hood, dbt-teradata uses the concept of foreign tables to create tables from external sources.
+More information can be found in the [Teradata documentation](https://docs.teradata.com/r/Enterprise_IntelliFlex_VMware/SQL-Data-Definition-Language-Syntax-and-Examples/Table-Statements/CREATE-FOREIGN-TABLE).

-* User need to add the dbt-external-tables packages as dependency and can be resolved with `dbt deps` command
+You need to add the `dbt-external-tables` package as a dependency:

 ```yaml
 packages:
   - package: dbt-labs/dbt_external_tables
     version: [">=0.9.0", "<1.0.0"]
 ```

-* User need to add dispatch config for the project to pick the overridden macros from dbt-teradata package
+You need to add the dispatch config for the project to pick the overridden macros from the dbt-teradata package:

 ```yaml
 dispatch:
   - macro_namespace: dbt_external_tables
     search_order: ['dbt', 'dbt_external_tables']
 ```

-* To define `STOREDAS` and `ROWFORMAT` for in dbt-external tables, one of the below options can be used:
+To define `STOREDAS` and `ROWFORMAT` for external tables, one of the following options can be used:
-    * user can use the standard dbt-external-tables config `file_format` and `row_format` respectively
+- You can use the standard dbt-external-tables config `file_format` and `row_format` respectively.
-    * Or user can just add it in `USING` config as mentioned in the Teradata's [documentation](https://docs.teradata.com/r/Enterprise_IntelliFlex_VMware/SQL-Data-Definition-Language-Syntax-and-Examples/Table-Statements/CREATE-FOREIGN-TABLE/CREATE-FOREIGN-TABLE-Syntax-Elements/USING-Clause)
+- Or you can add it in the `USING` config as mentioned in the [Teradata documentation](https://docs.teradata.com/r/Enterprise_IntelliFlex_VMware/SQL-Data-Definition-Language-Syntax-and-Examples/Table-Statements/CREATE-FOREIGN-TABLE/CREATE-FOREIGN-TABLE-Syntax-Elements/USING-Clause).

-* For external source, which requires authentication, user needs to create authentication object and pass it in `tbl_properties` as `EXTERNAL SECURITY` object.
-  For more information on Authentication object please follow this [link](https://docs.teradata.com/r/Enterprise_IntelliFlex_VMware/SQL-Data-Definition-Language-Syntax-and-Examples/Authorization-Statements-for-External-Routines/CREATE-AUTHORIZATION-and-REPLACE-AUTHORIZATION)
+For the external sources, which require authentication, you need to create an authentication object and pass it in `tbl_properties` as `EXTERNAL SECURITY` object.
+For more information on authentication objects, check out the [Teradata documentation](https://docs.teradata.com/r/Enterprise_IntelliFlex_VMware/SQL-Data-Definition-Language-Syntax-and-Examples/Authorization-Statements-for-External-Routines/CREATE-AUTHORIZATION-and-REPLACE-AUTHORIZATION).

-* Sample external sources are provided below as references
+The following are examples of external sources configured for Teradata:

 ```yaml
 version: 2
 sources: